 Amber graduated from DePauw University with a dual bachelor’s in Creative Writing and Philosophy and went on to complete her Master of Fine Arts in Creative Nonfiction at Northwestern University.
 Her work has appeared in Hippocampus Magazine, Travel Indiana, and the Toad Suck Review, among other publications.
 Amber has worked as a reviewer for the American Library Association magazine Booklist, a professor of English at Ivy Tech, a freelance reporter, and in many other roles like reception and customer service.

 - Favorite book: East of Eden by John Steinbeck

 - Interested in natural history, stretching, and making art from your old magazines

 - Still remembers all the US Presidents in order from 4th grade

-Megan is a writer, editor, and storyteller based in Indianapolis, IN.
+Megan is a writer, editor, and storyteller based in Indianapolis.
 She graduated from IUPUI with a bachelors in English with concentrations in creative writing and writing and literacy.
 Megan has worked as a writer, editor, fact-checker, and designer for various industries, including publications and higher education.
 Her work has appeared in Indianapolis Monthly, NUVO, Center Grove magazine, genesis literary magazine, and other publications.

 - Megan has two middle names, her initials spell the word mess.